ibm-cloud-docs/security-hub/customize.md

 - {{site.data.keyword.secrets-manager_short}}

 To remove a member configuration, select **Remove from Stack** from the Options icon ![Options icon](../icons/action-menu-icon.svg "Options") in the member configuration row.

+For deeper customization beyond what the UI allows, you can reference the underlying Terraform modules directly from the [Cloud foundation for security and observability deployable architecture](https://github.com/terraform-ibm-modules/stack-ibm-core-security-services){: external}.
+For an overview of the module library, see [About Terraform IBM Modules](/docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-about-tim).